SpeckiJ/Hochwasser/README.md

 [pixelflut]: https://cccgoe.de/wiki/Pixelflut
 [sturmflut]: https://github.com/TobleMiner/sturmflut

+### testimonials
+> Pixelflut endlich *durchgespielt*.
+>
+>   - Steffen Cybert

+> N-no more micro-ddosing: bring on ssome Hochwasser and exppperience colors never seen befffore!1!
+>
+>   - Morty

+> Hochwasser brings back the D in *social DDoSing*!
+Man, I forgot which one..
+>
+>   - Doc Brown

 ## build / install
 1. have a `go` installation >= 1.12
 2. `go get github.com/SpeckiJ/Hochwasser`
 3. `go install github.com/SpeckiJ/Hochwasser`

+> The help texts may be lacking, it's recommended to read `rpc/repl.go`.

+## hacking
+Look at the `github.com/SpeckiJ/Hochwasser/pixelflut` subpackage, it contains the performance sensitive core.

+The code is getting somewhat ~~bloated~~enterprise-ready, so if you want to quickly render a fun thing, it may be easier to just build a separate executable on top of `pixelflut.Flut()`, than to extend Hochwasser.

 ## benchmark
 The following benchmark was run on a max-spec X280 against version [d4c574b].